 You’ve finally made it to the end – only 3 more steps to go.
-Now comes the painful one; parting with your hard earned dollars.
+Now comes the painful one; parting with your hard-earned dollars.
 It’s time to pay the down payment and the closing costs.

-Three days before closing, your mortgage lender will email you a Closing Disclosure with estimate of your Cash to Close (down payment and closing costs) (remember closing costs are usually 3% of the purchase price of the property).
-Your title company will email you the wire transfer instructions which gives you the account number to send the wire transfer.
+Three days before closing, your mortgage lender will email you a Closing Disclosure with an estimate of your Cash to Close (down payment and closing costs) (remember closing costs are usually 3% of the purchase price of the property).
+Your title company will email you the wire transfer instructions which give you the account number to send the wire transfer.

 Once you’ve sent over the wire transfer, email our team, your mortgage lender, and your title company so we can check to make sure the Title company received the funds.